HandyGuySoftware/HexClock/README.txt

 - Adjust the color of the panel through Setup mode
 - Adjust the brightness of the panel LEDs (not sure of this is possible with these matrix boards
 - Display Euro-style dates (dd/mm/yy)
+- Choose either 12- or 24-hour notation on the display
+- Clean up the code/better commentary

+Comments, suggestions, & contributions (code, not money) are all welcome.

+Enjoy!